Skip to main content

 Step 1: Open the Applications folder, located in the left sidebar of Finder.

-Step 3: Naturally, any downloaded file from an unknown or untrusted source can potentially contain malware and viruses.
+Step 3: Naturally, any file downloaded from an unknown or untrusted source can potentially contain malware and viruses.
 Ever had a pop-up appear on your web browser that automatically downloads a file without your permission?
 Go to the Downloads folder on your Mac and delete anything you didn’t download yourself.
-As is the case with applications, be sure to empty the bin if you do remove any particular files.
+As is the case with applications, be sure to empty the trash if you do remove any particular files.

 Full Disk Access

 Full Disk Access is a feature that lists all the applications that have unrestricted access to your Mac.
-Threat actors that create harmful trojans, spyware, keyloggers, etc. will ultimately aim to gain access to this area as it essentially makes them the system administrator.
+Threat actors that create harmful trojans, spyware, keyloggers, etc., will ultimately aim to gain access to this area as it essentially makes them the system administrator.
 If they're successful, they can inflict some serious damage.
 Therefore, if malware or a virus has indeed made its way onto your system, it could appear here.

 Login Items